dihernandez/Stonebranch/README.md

 Customer_Master_File
 >a child of CSV_File that generates all the customer codes to be used throughout the program.

+Customer_Sample_File
+>a child of CSV_File that generates all the customer codes that will be matched against for generating the samples.
+Has extract_customers() method which returns a hash set of strings containing all the customer codes that were generated.

 Customer_File
 >a child of CSV_File that generates a customer file as a csv file as specified in the document.
 Has a sample method that runs in O(n^2) time and a sample_fast method that runs in O(n) time.